Charter of the Forest

-It was in many ways a companion document to the Magna Carta.
-The Charter redressed some applications of the Anglo-Norman Forest Law that had been extended and abused by King William Rufus.
+It was in many ways a companion document to Magna Carta.
+The charter redressed some applications of the Anglo-Norman Forest Law that had been extended and abused by King William Rufus.

 History

 "Forest" to the Normans meant an enclosed area where the monarch, or sometimes another aristocrat, had exclusive rights to animals of the chase and the greenery ("vert") on which they fed.
-It did not consist only of trees, but included large areas of commons such as heathland, grassland and wetlands, productive of food, grazing and other resources.
+It consisted not only of trees but also large areas of commons such as heathland, grassland, and wetlands, productive of food, grazing, and other resources.

 Lands became more restricted as King Richard and King John designated increasing areas as royal forest, off-limits to commoners.
 At its widest extent, royal forest covered about one-third of the land of southern England.
-Thus it became an increasing hardship on the common people to try to farm, forage, and otherwise use the land they lived on.
+Thus, it became an increasing hardship for the common people to try to farm, forage, and otherwise use the land they lived on.

-The Charter of the Forest was first issued on 6 November 1217 at St Paul's Cathedral, London, as a complementary charter to the Magna Carta from which it had evolved.
-It was reissued in 1225 with a number of minor changes to wording.
-It was joined with the Magna Carta in the Confirmation of Charters in 1297.
+The Charter of the Forest was first issued on 6 November 1217 at Old St Paul's Cathedral in London as a complementary charter to Magna Carta from which it had evolved.
+It was reissued in 1225 with several minor changes to wording, but cancelled in 1227 when Henry III declared his adulthood.
+It was joined with Magna Carta in the Confirmation of Charters in 1297.

-At a time when royal forests were the most important potential source of fuel for cooking, heating and industries such as charcoal burning, and of such hotly defended rights as pannage (pasture for their pigs), estover (collecting firewood), agistment (grazing), or turbary (cutting of turf for fuel), this charter was almost unique in providing a degree of economic protection for free men who used the forest to forage for food and to graze their animals.
+At a time when royal forests were the most important potential source of fuel for cooking, heating, and industries such as charcoal burning, and of such hotly defended rights as pannage (pasture for pigs), estover (collecting firewood), agistment (grazing), or turbary (cutting of turf for fuel), this charter was almost unique in providing a degree of economic protection for free men who used the forest to forage for food and to graze their animals.

-In contrast to the Magna Carta, which dealt with the rights of barons, it restored to the common man some real rights, privileges and protections against the abuses of an encroaching aristocracy.
-For many years it was regarded as a development of great significance in England's constitutional history, with the great seventeenth-century jurist Sir Edward Coke referring to it along with Magna Carta as the Charters of England's Liberties, and Sir William Blackstone remarking in the eighteenth century that:
+In contrast to Magna Carta, which dealt with the rights of barons, it restored to the commoner some fundamental rights, privileges, and protections against the abuses of an encroaching aristocracy.
+For many years it was regarded as a development of great significance in England's constitutional history, with the seventeenth-century jurist Sir Edward Coke referring to it along with Magna Carta as the Charters of England's Liberties, and Sir William Blackstone remarking in the eighteenth century that: